 With people now working from home (or wherever they have a good Wi-Fi connection), employers need to be creative in getting enrollment information into their hands.
 Help employees experience your benefits and focus on their health in the same ways that they engage in the consumer world — via smartphones, tablets, and laptops.
 Open enrollment is a great time to rethink your media and communication channels, to consider the timing and the look and feel of your communication pieces.

-If the goal is to provide timely, simple, and targeted communications to deliver a consumer-grade employee experience, all while driving awareness and action through relevant, transparent, and inclusive messaging, then below are three things to get you started.
+The goal is to provide timely, simple, and targeted communications to deliver a consumer-grade employee experience, all while driving awareness and action through relevant, transparent, and inclusive messaging.
+Below are three tips to get you started.

 It’s important to be strategic about your communication efforts.
-Just putting “stuff” out there doesn’t make it helpful.
 Having a strategic communication plan can give you the clarity and focus to engage your employees differently in their health and benefits.
-Employers are asking their workforce to take on more and more responsibility for making good decisions.
+Employers are asking their workforce to take on more responsibility for making good decisions.
 Your strategy will help define what that looks like and how you’ll get employees there.

 Hone your messaging and visuals to stand out and motivate action.
 Personalize information through storytelling to help employees and their families see how a particular benefit or decision will lead to a better outcome.
 Make it simple.
 Make it actionable.
 Make it transparent.

-And remember to build two-way communication into your plan, so employees can ask questions, get answers and provide feedback on your efforts.
+Remember to build two-way communication into your plan so that employees can ask questions, get answers, and provide feedback on your efforts.
 This feedback informs communication going forward and will help you adjust your plan as you guide employees to evaluate and use their benefits effectively.

 Download the pdf version of this article.